moisoto/crypt/README.md

 A good practice is to use different Salt values for each encripted item.

-For example if you are encrypting user passwords you should use a different and random salt value for each user.
+For example if you are encrypting user passwords you should use a different (and random) salt value for each user.
 You can store the salt value along with the username and encrypted passwords.
-You can use the function `RandomSalt()` for this, a size of 32 bytes or more is recommended.
+You can use the function `RandomSalt()` for this.
+A size of 32 bytes or more is recommended.

-The passphrase (also called sometimes pepper) can be the same for all items, and must not be stored along with the salt and encrypted data.
+The passphrase (also sometimes called pepper) can be the same for all items, and must not be stored along with the salt and encrypted data.
 Your code is a good place to put them.
 It can be as simple as a human generated string (hence the term passphrase), but you can also use CSPRNG data.
 The `crypt.RandomSalt()` function can also be used for this:

 ```go
 // A Simple Utility to generate a CSPRNG based Passphrase